-Neutral buoyancy is achieved by modifying the infill density of all 3D printed parts, such that the net weight of the part is as close to equal to its displaced volume as can be achieved without compromising watertightness.
-The majority of the robot is printed in ABS plastic which is dipped in acetone to seal the micropores resulting from the FDM printing process, which would otherwise cause leaks.
+displaced volume as can be achieved without compromising watertightness.
+The majority of the robot is printed in acrylonitrile butadiene styrene (ABS) plastic which is dipped in acetone to seal the micropores resulting from the FDM printing process, which would otherwise cause leaks.
 An access hatch into the watertight unit is sealed with rubber O-ring cord.
 The propulsion motors and electronics are contained in the watertight tail section.
 The two motors which are outside the watertight tail section were disassembled and waterproofed by covering circuitry with an acrylic conformal coating (Electrolube Acrylic Protective Lacquer) and filling the entire servo cavity with non-conductive grease (Liqui Moly 3140).
-The external colour sensor is also waterproofed with acrylic lacguer.
-This method performed well and after an initial gasket failure that was repaired, no ingress of liquid was observed in the tests performed, which included throwing the fish into the water from the shore around 10 times.
-For aesthetic reasons, selected components and additional accents are printed in phosphorescent PLA (figure 5E).
+The external colour sensor is also waterproofed with acrylic lacquer.
+This method performed well and after an initial gasket failure that was repaired, no ingress of liquid was observed in the tests performed, which included throwing the fish into the water from the shore around ten times.
+For aesthetic reasons, selected components and additional accents are printed in phosphorescent polylactic acid (PLA) (figure 5(E)).

-The robot uses four Dynamixel XL330 smart servos for actuation, with two XL330-M288 motors powering the caudal fin, and two XL330-M077 motors (with lower torque and higher speed than the M288 model) controlling the gills and pectoral fins (figure 5C).
+The robot uses four Dynamixel XL330 smart servos for actuation, with two XL330-M288 motors powering the caudal fin, and two XL330-M077 motors (with lower torque and higher speed than the M288 model) controlling the gills and pectoral fins (figure 5(C)).
 The robot is controlled over WiFi using a remote (Xbox One controller), via an Arduino Nano33 IoT microcontroller, which contains an LSM6DS3 inertial measurement unit.
-A turbidity sensor is placed inside the mouth of the fish to sense particulate concentration, and an exterior light/colour sensor (TCS34725) provides basic navigation cues. robot is powered by a 5000mAh battery (Auskang USB-C power pack).
-The USB serial port of the microncontroller is connected to a wire, to allow easy reprogramming of the fish during testing (figure 5F) without opening watertight compartments.
+A turbidity sensor is placed inside the mouth of the fish to sense particulate concentration, and an exterior light/colour sensor (TCS34725) provides basic navigation cues.
+The robot is powered by a 5000 mAh battery (Auskang USB-C power pack).
+The USB serial port of the microcontroller is connected to a wire, to allow easy reprogramming of the fish during testing (figure 5(F)) without opening watertight compartments.
 This will be removed in future versions of the robot.